Dsolnik/sle-mentoring/mongoDB.md

 * `"votes"` : 0; oif you have 2 machines, set the votes on this secondary to 0 so that the primary can stay primary if this machine goes down.

+# Chapter 13 - Intro to Sharding

+* __Sharding__ refers to the process of splitting data up across machines
+* __Manual Sharding__ is when an app maintains connections to several different db servers, each of which are independent

+The idea behind sharding is that by putting a subset of data on each machine, it becomes possible to store more data and handle more load w/o requiring mlarger or more powerful machines, just a larger quantity of less-powerful machines.

+Sharding is the most difficult and complex way of configuring MongoDB.

+## Understanding the Components of a Cluster
+MongoDB's sharding allows you to create a cluster of many machines (shards) and break up your collection amongst them, putting a subset of data on each shard.

+One of the goals of sharding is to make a cluster of _n_ machines look like a single machine to your app.
+To hide the details from the app, we run a routing process called `mongos` in front of the shard.
+This router keeps a "table of contents" that tells the app which shard contains which data.
+The app connects to this router and issue requests normally.
+As far as the app knows, it's connected tp a stand-alone `mongod`.

+__NOTE__: The difference between replication and sharding: replication creates an exact copy of your data on multiple servers, so every server is a mirror-image of every other server.
+Whereas with sharding, every shard contains a different subset of data.

+...
+Return to Sharding when needed...

+*

 # Items to address/optimize within my db
 1. Followers collections; folowee to have an array of followers in separate collection
 2. partition into separate databases: Event, User, logs, activities etc
 3. Replica Sets; their architectures, configurations - permissions to read from secondaries?